Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Yes, but only under **_very specific_** situations:

-A. I asked the author, and he gave me direct permission to do so for Smorgasbord.
+A. I asked the author, and he/she gave me direct permission to do so for Smorgasbord.
 WalkerSim is an example.
 I felt the Zombie Population Density was too high.
 I asked Zeh_Matt, and he allowed me to diseminate that change to Smorgasbord users.
+LittleRedSonja also allowed me to reduce the rate in which some of her special zombies spawn.

 B. Manually adding VRoid Avatars to the main Vroid Mod folder structure, so players don't screw it up.
+Not really an edit, just a convenience.
+VRoid was made to have Avatars and Dances added to it.
+I just do it for users to make everyone's life easier.

 C. Fixing Folder Structure, non-existent file name, or adding missing files to allow the mod to work correctly.
+Some Mod authors leave a mod folder out, or double-nest folders.
+I fix this for Smorgasbord.

 Exception...
 I have commented out something within someone's xml mod to allow it to function in the pack.
 D. Patching a bug in their xml.
-Example: Tool Time has (had) a bug where you decreased experience points when mining.
-We fixed it.
+Example: Tool Time ha) a bug where you decreased experience points when mining.
+We fixed it, and had it patched for our community prior to the Mod Author updating their mod.

 ---